facebook/relay/website/versioned_docs/version-v12.0.0/guided-tour/rendering/fragments.md

 Note that:

-* The *fragment reference* that  `UserComponent` expects is is the result of reading a parent query that includes its fragment, which in our case means a query that includes `...UsernameSection_user`.
+* The *fragment reference* that  `UserComponent` expects is the result of reading a parent query that includes its fragment, which in our case means a query that includes `...UsernameSection_user`.
 In other words, the `data` obtained as a result of `usePreloadedQuery` also serves as the fragment reference for any child fragments included in that query.
 * As mentioned previously, *all fragments must belong to a query when they are rendered,* which means that all fragment components *must* be descendants of a query.
 This guarantees that you will always be able to provide a fragment reference for `useFragment`, by starting from the result of reading a root query with `usePreloadedQuery`.

 <DocsRating />